ananttripathi/ananttripathi/README.md

 ## 🌌 The Mission
 > "Building intelligent systems that don't just predict the future, but optimize it."

 I’m an AI Engineer specializing in **Agentic AI, MLOps, and Marketing Analytics**.
 My work bridges the gap between complex mathematical modeling and scalable production environments.
-Currently leading data science initiatives at **Axtria** while pursuing advanced research in AI.
+Currently leading data science initiatives while pursuing advanced research in AI.

 ---